 Slack has a free tier for basic features and multiple payment tiers for more features and capabilities.

 Productivity: G Suite

 Now that you are able to collaborate easily and reliably, you now have to work!
 With most crises, such as the COVID-19 pandemic, requiring people to work remotely, a flexible and portable productivity suite is a necessity.
-Our choice for this tool for the past 6 years has been G Suite by Google.
-With its relatively affordable price tag of USD 4.20 per user/month, G Suite offers Gmail Business, Calendar, Google Drive, Hangouts Meet (for teleconferencing), Hangouts Chat (if you are not a fan of Slack), Docs, Sheets Slides, Forms, Sites, and Keep, it is very hard to beat by any competition.
+Our choice for this tool for the past 6 years has been G Suite Google.
+With its relatively affordable price tag of USD 4.20 per user/month, G Suite offers Gmail Business, Calendar, Google Drive, Hangouts Meet (for teleconferencing), Hangouts Chat (if you are not a fan of Slack), Docs, Sheets Slides, Forms, Sites, and Keep, it is very hard to beat any competition.
 Because of its cloud prowess, our employees can literally use any available computer to work anytime, anywhere, without worrying at all for any data loss.

 Project Management: Asana

 Most companies regardless of industry manage multiple projects at a time, whether that is for an external customer or for internal consumption.
 Our business in MaroonStudios requires us to manage multiple concurrent complex projects at the same time.
 Doing so has been a pain for us for quite some time until we started using Asana about 3 years ago.
 Asana, which is available for free but with limited features, allows for easy project task management and collaboration through its web and mobile applications.
 It offers easy integration to Slack too, which is additional brownie points for us.
 As a manager, we now have either a bird’s eye view or a zoomed-in view of all the company’s projects on demand.

 System Infrastructure: Amazon Web Services (AWS)